How to Homestead – A Guide for Beginners

 Money is tight for many and the economic is uncertain.
 Saving money can be as good or better than simply busting your backside to try and earn more money.
 (The IRS is not taxing garden produce, chickens and homemade clothing – yet.)

-My grandparents got along pretty well when the Great Depression hit compared to many.
+My grandparents were resilient, and got along pretty well when the Great Depression hit compared to many.
 Why?
 Because they were able to provide for many of their own needs right on their small homestead farm.

 Read “5 Lessons from Great Depression Life that Still Make Sense Today“.